Soyle-Productions/soyle-stories-user-manual/What is.../a Scene.md

 # Scene

-A scene encompasses one or more story events.
+A scene encompasses one or more story events and perspectives.
 Scenes are also where prose is edited.

 ### Typical properties of a scene include: